Husky110/StableCompanion/README.md

 - Within each folder (checkpoints, loras, embeddings) you can create a directory with the name "no_scan" - StableCompanion scans your files recursively, but EXPLICITLY ignore that directory.
 In there you can put all your files that are still in training or should not be used by StableCompanion at all.
 - All requests against the CivitAI-API are beeing cached for one hour or until the container is restarted.
 I just try to play nice here - so please follow suit.
 If you wanna look for updates - there are buttons for that you can hit once every hour.
 - RTFM and READ THE TEXTS ON SCREEN!
 I've tried to make you aware of what is happening in every step, so please read what is on screen and make conscious clicks. :)
+- When you do some multistep-process and click on "Submit" it can seem that nothing happens.
+Just wait a bit!
+I had to do some wizardry to get the UI I wanted, but it is not very responsive in some instances. :)
 - Sometimes, when you download multiple files at once (max.
 5) it's possible that they show up as 100%-done in the downloads tab on the first seconds of downloading.
 This is due to a bug in Aria2.
 Just wait a bit (10 seconds) if you are unsure.

 ## PAQ